-The opportunity to respond actively to provide access to highly desirable (Premackian, high probability) aesthetically-related behavior that otherwise would not be at one’s disposal, is an important maintaining consequence for audience members.
+The opportunity to respond actively to provide access to highly desirable (Premackian, high probability) aesthetically related behavior that otherwise would not be at one’s disposal, is an important maintaining consequence for audience members.
 In an early animal study exploring this concept, Thompson (1969) demonstrated respondent, fixed-action patterns, and operant components of complex response sequences led to, and were maintained by, the opportunity to display high probability species-specific behavior.
 Killeen (2014) has discussed the role of opportunity to respond in maintaining behavior, incorporating respondent, adjunctive, and operant mechanisms.
 There are many ways for audiences to be actively involved in aesthetic activities within their surroundings, ranging from participating in book clubs, membership in an historic preservation group, serving on a selection committee for an art exhibit—all providing regular contact with aesthetic materials.
-For many audience members, attending a performance by a professional theatrical series or participating in a semi-professional musical ensemble, may be among their top priorities.
+For many audience members, attending a performance by a professional theatrical series or participating in a semi-professional musical ensemble may be among their top priorities.

 The opportunity to respond is effective as a maintaining consequence because many audience members are disposed to participate in such activities, much as others are disposed to participate in outdoor activities, such as hiking, canoeing, or collecting natural specimens (fossils, rocks, nature photographs).
-While there is considerable controversy within the philosophical literature regarding the causal status of the term “disposition” (Armstrong, Martin and Place, 2002), depending upon exactly how it is defined, disposition as used here can be a proxy for a tendency to exhibit a characteristic behavior, such as participating in aesthetic activities.
+Although there is considerable controversy within the philosophical literature regarding the causal status of the term “disposition” (Armstrong, Martin, & Place, 1996, depending upon exactly how it is defined, disposition as used here can be a proxy for a tendency to exhibit a characteristic behavior, such as participating in aesthetic activities.